 Join the University of Reading’s Department of Archaeology, a community of passionate and inquisitive staff, students and alumni.

-We’re an international, research-intensive department, whose expertise spans the humanities and social sciences.
+We’re an international, research-intensive department with expertise that spans the sciences, humanities and social sciences.
 You’ll learn about global issues, enhanced by the latest developments and thinking within social and scientific archaeology.

-You'll also have the chance to join RUined, a student-run society for students passionate about archaeology.
-RUined is a great way to meet people across Reading, build your network, and participate in events like club nights, quizzes, and the annual summer and winter formals.
+You'll also have the chance to join RUined, a student-run society for those passionate about archaeology.
+RUined is a great way to meet people across Reading, build your network, and participate in events like club nights, quizzes, alcohol-free socials, and the annual summer and winter formals.

 - finds processing